 - Yak & Yeti™ Restaurant

-Right now there are 14 restaurants in Disney’s Animal Kingdom that are not open:
+Right now there is only 1 restaurant in Disney’s Animal Kingdom that is not open:

 - Restaurantasaurus Burger & Sundaes

 Overall we think Animal Kingdom has the second-best selection of open food locations in Disney World.
-The only one that beats it is EPCOT, and we’d say the Animal Kingdom is definitely ahead of the Magic Kingdom and Hollywood Studios.
+The only one that beats it is EPCOT, and we’d say the Animal Kingdom is definitely ahead of the Magic Kingdom and Hollywood Studios, though they are catching up.

 Some technologically challenged guests were still getting in line, but the others were all being encouraged to use Mobile Ordering.